-According to the plan of services estimation included as part of the ordinance, the first-year costs to provide these additional services are estimated to be \$442,400.
-After that, the annual costs would be an estimated \$267,000.
-The additional annual revenue estimated to be generated by the additional ad valorem taxes would be \$275,298 per year.
-Therefore, although a deficit in the first year of approximately \$167,000 would be generated, a surplus of approximately \$8,200 would be generated in each subsequent year.
+According to the plan of services estimation included as part of the ordinance, the first-year costs to provide these additional services are estimated to be \$3,800.
+After that, the annual costs would be an estimated \$2,100.
+The additional annual revenue estimated to be generated by the additional ad valorem taxes would be \$1,781 per year.
+A deficit in the first year of approximately \$2,019 would be generated and a deficit of \$319 would be generated in each subsequent year.
+However, this would bring the end of a cul-de-sac into the USD along with the rest of the street.

 State law requires the Council to hold a public hearing of the plan of services and annexation ordinance prior to adoption on third and final reading.
+The public hearing is scheduled for the December 6 meeting.

-The plan of services was approved by the planning commission on November 12, 2020.
+The plan of services has been approved by the Planning Commission.